Misterblue/misterblue.github.io/programming/herbal/index.md

 This supplies an <X,Y,Z> coordinate system for the planet earth.
 This puts all virtual world and augmented reality application into the real world.
-There are conversion from the X,Y,Z format to the polar latitude/longitude formats.
+All measurements are in meters.

 While real-world coordinates work for augmented reality, for virtual worlds there just needs to be a mapping from the virtual world coordinates to the real world.
-There is no reason that the [OpenSimulator] virtual world can't exist on a coffee table in some person's house.
+There is no reason that an [OpenSimulator] virtual world can't exist on a coffee table in some person's house.

-It is expected that coordinates will be <x,y,z> with each coordinate as [double]s (64 bit floating point numbers).
+It is expected that coordinates will be <x,y,z> with each coordinate as a [double] (64 bit floating point number).
 This gives about 15 significant digits of coordinate information which should be sufficient for both large scale locations and micro-scale worlds.